Training Energy-Based Normalizing Flow with Score-Matching Objectives: Experiments

 \subsection{Application to Generation Tasks}

-The sampling process of EBFlows can be accomplished through the inverse function or an MCMC process.
+The sampling process of EBFlow can be accomplished through the inverse function or an MCMC process.
 The former is a typical generation method adopted by flow-based models, while the latter is a more flexible sampling process that allows conditional generation without re-training the model.
 In the following paragraphs, we provide detailed explanations and visualized results of these tasks.

 \textbf{Inverse Generation.}~One benefit of flow-based models is that $g^{-1}$ can be directly adopted as a generator.
-In this experiment, we adopt the Glow model~\citep{Kingma2018GlowGF} architecture and train it using our method with $\ssm$ on the MNIST dataset.
+While inverting the weight matrices in linear transformations typically demands time complexity of $\Oof{D^3L}$, these inverse matrices are only required to be computed once $\param$ has converged, and can then be reused for subsequent inferences In this experiment, we adopt the Glow~\citep{Kingma2018GlowGF} model architecture and train it using our method with $\ssm$ on the MNIST dataset.
 We compare our visualized results with the current best flow-based model trained using the score matching objective~\citep{Pang2020EfficientLO}.
 The results of \citep{Pang2020EfficientLO} are generated using their officially released code with their best setup (i.e., FDSSM).
 As presented in Fig.~\ref{fig:qualitative}, the results generated using our model demonstrate significantly better visual quality than those of \citep{Pang2020EfficientLO}.
-To the best of our knowledge, we are the first work that is able to successfully train flow-based models through score matching on select real-world datasets while preserving reasonable generation quality.